algorithm-archivists/algorithm-archive/chapters/algorithms/gaussian_elimination/gaussian_elimination.md

 Personally, I usually try to multiply each row in the matrix by different values and add rows together until the first column is all the same value, and then I subtract the first row from all subsequent rows.
 I then do the same thing for the following columns.

-After you get an upper triangular matrix, the next step is diagonalizing to create the Reduced Row Eschelon Form.
+After you get an upper triangular matrix, the next step is diagonalizing to create the reduced row echelon form.
 In other words, we do the following:

 $$
 \left[